mkyleUD/Caviness-HPC-Intro/_episodes/08-responsiblity.md

 ## Have a backup plan

-Although many HPC systems keep backups, it does not always cover all the file systems available and may only be for disaster recovery purposes (*i.e.* for restoring the whole file system if lost rather than an individual file or directory you have deleted by mistake).
+Although many {{ site.host_name }} keep backups of some directories, it does not cover all the file systems available. and may only be for disaster recovery purposes (*i.e.* for restoring the whole file system if lost rather than an individual file or directory you have deleted by mistake).
 Your data on the system is primarily your responsibility and you should ensure you have secure copies of data that are critical to your work.

 Version control systems (such as Git) often have free, cloud-based offerings (e.g. Github, Gitlab) that are generally used for storing source code.
 Even if you are not writing your own